w3c/ServiceWorker/spec/service_worker/algorithms.md

 6. If any handler called _waitUntil()_, then
   1. Extend this process until the associated promises resolve.
   2. If the resulting promise rejects, then
+    1. Set _serviceWorkerRegistration_.*pendingWorker* to null
-    1. Abort these steps.
-TODO: we should retry at some point?
+    2. Abort these steps.
+TODO: is this what we want?
 7. Set _serviceWorkerRegistration_.*pendingWorker*.*_state* to _installed_.
 8. Fire _installend_ event on _navigator.serviceWorker_ for all documents which match _serviceWorkerRegistration_.*scope*.
 9. If any handler called _replace()_, then